stellarspot/atomspace-to-graphdb/atomspace-storage-performance/README.md

 ### Creation and query performance using Java API

-Number in columns is the number of statements (parameter S in the triple graph).
+Number in columns is the number of triples (parameter S in the triple graph).
+Parameter N is 500 (number of subjects 500, objects 500, predicates 125).

 Create time (ms)